tmercswims/ref.js/README.md

 # ref.js
 A very small jQuery script for including inline, superscript references on a webpage.
+Inspired by xkcd's What-If? blog and its notes.

 ### Usage
 Simply include the script and the style in your header, and then add a <span> with the class ref wherever you want a note to appear: